amycweng/amycweng/README.md

 - 👋 Hi, I’m @amycweng, a current sophomore at Duke University.
 - 👀 I’m interested in the digital humanities!
-- 🌱 I’m currently learning about computer systems.
+- 🌱 I’m currently learning about artificial intelligence.

 <!---